logicalclocks/machine-learning-api/docs/model-serving/quickstart.md

 ### Deployment

 Assuming you have already created a model in the Model Registry, a deployment can now be created to prepare a model artifact for this model and make it accessible for running predictions behind a REST endpoint.
-A model artifact is a package containing all necessary files for the deployment of a model, including the model file and/or custom scripts for loading the model (aka. predictor script) or transforming the model inputs at inference time (aka. transformer script).
+A model artifact is a package containing all necessary files for the deployment of a model, including the model file and/or custom scripts for loading the model (a.k.a. predictor script) or transforming the model inputs at inference time (a.k.a. transformer script).

 See the [example notebooks](https://github.com/logicalclocks/hops-examples/blob/master/notebooks/ml/hsml).

 #### Predictors and Transformers

-Predictors are in charge of running a model server that loads a trained model, handles inference requests and returns predictions.
+Predictors are in charge of running a model server that loads a trained model, handles inference requests and returns predictions (see the [Predictor Guide](../generated/serving/predictor.md)).
 These inference requests can be transformed at inference time by configuring a transformer.

-Transformers are used to apply transformations on the model inputs before sending them to the model for making predictions.
+Transformers are used to apply transformations on the model inputs before sending them to the model for making predictions (see the [Transformer Guide](../generated/serving/transformer.md)).

 As an example, consider a model trained to detect unusual activity of users within a platform.
 Instead of sending all the recent activity records of a user each time we want to predict if the use is abnormal, we can simply send the _user_id_ and build/enrich the model input in the transformer before sending it to the predictor, by retrieving the most recent activity from an external source such as a [Feature Store](https://docs.hopsworks.ai/feature-store-api/latest/).

-#### Creation
+#### Create

 Apart from the `model.deploy()` shortcut available in the model metadata object, deployments can be created in two additional ways: deploying a predictor or creating a deployment from scratch.